Skip Ribbon Commands

 Its passage ensures Parliamentary authorisation of the amount of money to be drawn from the Consolidated Fund and the specific purposes for which the funds are to be used.
 In accordance with the NSW Constitution and the Westminster parliamentary system of representative government, this particular legislation must originate in the Legislative Assembly.

-This year, in line with this practice, the Assembly invited the Treasurer, the Hon.
+Each year, the Treasurer presents the NSW Budget and tables the Appropriation bill and various cognate bills.
+As the current Treasurer is a member of the Legislative Council, and in line with previous practice, a Minister in the Legaislative Assembly will introduce the budget bills and the Assembly will then invite the Treasurer, the Hon.
 Daniel Mookhey MLC to give a speech of unlimited duration in relation the NSW Budget.

 The Budget